 Nietzschean Philosophy

 Raskolnikov’s belief in the “extraordinary individual” echoes Friedrich Nietzsche’s ideas.
 Nietzsche posited that certain people possess the will and the right to transcend ordinary moral boundaries to achieve greatness.
 Raskolnikov sees himself as such an individual, justified in his actions for the supposed greater good.
 He rationalizes murder based on his perceived superiority and the benefits his actions would bring to society.
-Nietzsche’s influence is evident in Raskolnikov’s disdain for societal norms and his internal struggle with his extraordinary nature.
+Nietzsche’s influence is evident in Raskolnikov’s disdain for society’s expectations and his internal struggle with his extraordinary nature.

 Existentialism